 In this intro course students will be introduced to the graphics world.
 Students will be screenprinting, using photoshop, learning the ins and outs of video editing, taking digital photographs and working with lasers, as well as being involved in an entrepreneur project.
+This course is offered as a transcripted/dual credit course through Northcentral Technical College.
 Students will create individual and group assignments within each of these units.
-Students will complete the NTC coursework for Introduction to Graphic Software and Design (2 credits).
-Portfolio items for this class include the 1 and 2 color screen printing, Milk Moustache, slideshow video, pop art, mouse pads.
+Portfolio items include multiple Photoshop assignments, screen printing and vinyl work, and entrepreneur projects.